wecoyote5/hubitat-MyLocation/README.md

 MyLocation

 This driver is used in conjunction with HD+.
-If/When this HD+ feature is available it will be able to provide timed lat/lon and accuracy updates that can be used for updating dashboard location maps or any other device/app that utilizes geo coordinates.
+This HD+ feature is available it will be able to provide timed lat/lon and accuracy updates that can be used for updating dashboard location maps or any other device/app that utilizes geo coordinates.

 The driver has these attributes which are updated when a new location has been received from HD+.